Posted on October 5th, 2020

 4. Supplement your cleaning efforts with an air purifier and dehumidifier.

-No matter how clean you keep your home, new allergens can enter at any time.
-Even if you keep your windows closed, pollen and outdoor mold spores can filter in through the cracks around doors and other small openings in your house’s exterior.
+No matter how clean you keep your home, new allergens can enter anytime.
+Even if you keep your windows closed, pollen and outdoor mold spores can filter through the cracks around doors and other small openings in your house’s exterior.
 Dust mites are also notoriously difficult to control, because they feed on dead skin cells – and the average person sheds between 30,000 and 40,000 skin cells per day.

-To help eliminate allergens that would otherwise build up in between cleanings, consider installing a high-efficiency air purifier in your home.
+Consider installing a high-efficiency air purifier in your home to help eliminate allergens that would otherwise build up between cleanings.
 Air purifiers constantly cycle indoor air through a specialized filter (usually a HEPA filter) designed to catch and trap allergens and other small particles.
 This process greatly slows the deposition of allergens on your floors, carpets, and furniture and keeps your indoor air healthy.

 If you live in a damp climate, installing a dehumidifier is another worthwhile step to consider.
 By keeping humidity levels low, you’ll prevent the growth of mold and mildew in your home.

 Even if you vacuum often and use an air purifier, you’ll still need to dust your home at least once a week to keep allergens at bay.
 To reduce your exposure to dust as you work, wear a pair of rubber gloves and a dust mask before you begin dusting.
 Use a damp microfiber cloth to remove dust from walls, shelves, and other surfaces throughout your home.
 Unlike dry dusting methods, damp dusting won’t stir up dust particles and release them into your home’s air.
 If dusting aggravates your symptoms despite taking these precautions, ask a family member or professional maid to do the job for you.